 How to set career goals

-Career planning is essential to achieving success in your chosen career.
-Whether you are aiming to be a bookkeeper in a small business or the finance director of a multi-national corporation, knowing in which direction you are headed and what is required will help you to achieve your goal.
+Career planning is essential to achieving satisfaction and success in your chosen career.
+Whether you are aiming to be a contracts administrator in a small construction firm or the finance director of a multi-national corporation, knowing how to set career goals and defining what is required to get there will help you to achieve your ambitions.

 Planning is a basic, yet key principle used in business by successful people.
-So why not apply the same principles to managing your career?
-Formulate plans on a regular basis to control your direction, make the best use of your resources and measure your progress or results.
+So why not apply the same principles to managing your career by formulating a career development plan to control your direction?

 Our suggestions below may assist you with setting out your plans: